-The Palace stood near the church in the field known as Kingsbury, ie. 'Kings Borough'.
-Part of this area was excavated in the 50s.
-The area appears to have started out as a very small settlement around AD 600.
-It expanded slowly during the 7th & 8th centuries, until a vast transformation took place around the year 800.
-It may have become the home of King Egbert of Wessex who annexed most of Southern England around this time.
-For this was when the Royals moved in, building their elaborate residence, similar to, if not more splendid than, that fully excavated at Cheddar in Somerset.
+The palace stood near the church in the field known as Kingsbury, i.e. Kings Borough.
+Part of this area was excavated in the 1950s.
+The complex appears to have started out as a very small settlement around AD 600.
+It expanded slowly during the 7th and 8th centuries, until a vast transformation took place around the year AD 800.
+It may have become the home of King Egbert of Wessex, who annexed most of Southern England around this time.
+For this was when the Royals took to building their elaborate residential complex, perhaps even more splendid than the one excavated at Cheddar in Somerset.
 There was a triple-wheeled watermill on an artificial millstream nearly a mile long.
-Nearby was a stone building with glazed windows (enormously expensive at this time).
-The complex may have been fired by the Danes during raids around 900, but it was soon rebuilt with heavy timber-framed buildings.
-Finds ranged from domestic cooking pots to a gilt-bronze sword-guard.
+Nearby was a stone building with glazed windows which were enormously expensive at this time.
+The complex may have been burnt down by the Vikings during raids around AD 900, but it was soon rebuilt with heavy timber-framed buildings.
+Finds range from domestic cooking pots to a gilt-bronze sword-guard.

 Later in the same century, Old Windsor became the home of one of the first Strawberry Hill Gothic buildings in the country.
-The connoisseur and collector, Richard Bateman, brother of Viscount Bateman and friend of Horace Walpole, took a liking to a local inn in 1730.
-First, he orientalized the building, but in the 1750s turned it into a mock monastery called 'The Priory', complete with cloisters and the tomb of a 13th century Welsh bishop brought from Herefordshire.
-It was later the home of George III’s daughter, Princess Elizabeth.
+The connoisseur and collector, Richard Bateman, brother of Viscount Bateman and friend of the writer and antiquarian, Horace Walpole, took a liking to a local inn in 1730.
+First he orientalized the building, then in the 1750s turned it into a mock monastery called The Priory, complete with cloisters and the tomb of a 13th century Welsh bishop brought from Herefordshire.
+It was later the home of King George III’s daughter, Princess Elizabeth.

-In the 1870s and 80s, Old Windsor became well-known for its tapestry industry and the French weavers almost took over the village.
+In the 1870s and 1880s, Old Windsor became well known for its tapestry industry and French weavers almost took over the village.
 They made up about 100 families in a population of only just over 1000.
-The 'Old Windsor Tapestry Manufactory' had been founded in 1876, by Prince Leopold, as part of the 'Arts and Crafts' Movement then sweeping the Country.
+The Old Windsor Tapestry Manufactory had been founded in 1876, by Prince Leopold, as part of the Arts-and-Crafts Movement then sweeping the Country.
 The weavers were brought in from Aubusson in France and worked on ‘low-warp’ looms on which tapestries were woven on the reverse.
 They could only see the frontal design using mirrors.
 They produced superb tapestries, including sets of the ‘Merry Wives of Windsor’ and the ‘Tales of King Arthur’.
 They won prizes over and above the French at the Paris Exhibition of 1878 and patrons, of course, included the Royal family.
 However, fears of a large industrial development being established so close to Windsor Castle led to the manufactory’s closure in 1890.
-The beautiful weavers’ hall which was retained as a village hall for many years is now a series of flats called 'The Tapestries'.
+The beautiful weavers’ hall which was retained as a village hall for many years is now a series of flats called The Tapestries.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; 2020.
 All Rights Reserved.|